Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography: Proof of Proposition 1: constant-time post-processing and storage analysis in a single measurement for DDB-ST

-In this process, each DDB state is selected according to the designed probability distribution.
-The computational resources required are only \(O(1)\).
-In contrast to Clifford-ST, where the projection state is determined through computationally intensive methods, the preprocessing overhead in DDB-ST is exponentially smaller.
-This is primarily because only two nonzero amplitudes need to be determined, while all other components are zero, eliminating the need for further computation.

-\section{Proof of proposition 1: Constant-time post-processing in a single measurement for DDB-ST}
+\section{Proof of Proposition 1: constant-time post-processing and storage analysis in a single measurement for DDB-ST}

-One of the most significant advantages of DDB-ST is that, for any observable to be estimated, the classical post-processing per single-shot measurement has constant complexity, involving at most four arithmetic operations when $\operatorname{tr}(O)/d$ is deferred to the final step.
+One of the most significant advantages of DDB-ST is that the classical post-processing per single-shot measurement has constant complexity $O(1)$.
+This result assumes that the observable $O$ is specified by its matrix elements in the computational basis, $O = \sum_{m,n=0}^{d-1} O_{mn} |m\rangle\langle n|$.
+Under this representation, each post-processing step involves accessing at most four matrix elements $O_{mn}$ and requires at most four arithmetic operations when $\operatorname{tr}(O)/d$ is deferred to the final averaging step.

 \textit{Proof.} We evaluate the post-processing formula

 where \(\mathcal{M}^{-1}\) is the inverse channel defined by Eq. (\ref{inverse}) with \(P_k = |k\rangle\langle k|\) being projectors onto the computational basis.
 Let \(\rho = U_k^{\dagger} |j\rangle\langle j| U_k = |\psi\rangle\langle\psi|\), where \(|\psi\rangle \in \mathcal{S}_{\text{DDB}}\) is the snapshot vector.
 We express the observable as \( O = \sum_{m,n=0}^{d-1} O_{mn} |m\rangle \langle n| \).